wmcbrine/wmcbrine.github.io/soup12.md

 be in the same order as the corresponding messages.
 Each line has the following form:

     offset<TAB>subject<TAB>author<TAB>date<TAB>mesgid<TAB>
     refs<TAB>bytes<TAB>lines[<TAB>selector]

-[Note: the line-wrapping here is for document-formating purposes only.
-No line-wrapping occurs in the index files].
+(Note: the line-wrapping here is for document-formating purposes only.
+No line-wrapping occurs in the index files).
 The fields have the following
 semantics:

+offset
-	offset	Seek position in the message file of where the corresponding message starts.
+: Seek position in the message file of where the corresponding message starts.
 The first seek position is 0.
 For the 'u' format, this indicates the start of the line following the rnews header line.
 For the 'm' format, this indicates the start of the "From " line and for the 'M' format, this indicates the start of the article after the Control-A sequence.
 For the 'b' and 'B' formats, this indicates the first byte of the message after the 4-byte message length.

+subject
-	subject	The "Subject:" line from the message.
+: The "Subject:" line from the message.

+author
-	author	The "From:" line from the message.
+: The "From:" line from the message.

+date
-	date	The "Date:" line from the message.
+: The "Date:" line from the message.

+mesgid
-	mesgid	The "Message-Id:" line from the message.
+: The "Message-Id:" line from the message.

+refs
-	refs	The "References:" line from the message.
+: The "References:" line from the message.

+bytes
-	bytes	The number of bytes in the message.
+: The number of bytes in the message.
 If this field is zero, then it indicates that there is no corresponding message in the message file.
 This is used for summaries: see the section "MESSAGE AREA SUMMARIES" for more details.

+lines
-	lines	The "Lines:" line from the message.
+: The "Lines:" line from the message.
 Note that this field is pretty useless these days on USENET, but is still popular.
   It is meant to indicate the number of lines in the body of the message.
 Generating software may elect to re-generate this value if it is not present in the original message, but this is not required.

+selector
-	selector A string used for summaries to request that a message be sent in a future packet.
+: A string used for summaries to request that a message be sent in a future packet.
 See the section "MESSAGE AREA SUMMARIES" for more details.
 This string will usually be a number, but other values such as Message-ID's could be used.
 Packet readers should treat this string as an indivisible string to be sent in a "sendme" command in the COMMANDS file.
 A zero-length string indicates that there is no selector string.

 If any of these fields contained TAB's, newlines or other white space in the original articles, they should be converted into single spaces.
 All fields